 So you’re addicted to using Pinterest, are you?
 Isn’t it fun?
 The site has made it so easy to find inspiration!

-Since Pinterest is a relatively new site, many users are still learning its best practices and how to be effective there.
+Since Pinterest is just a few years old, many users are still learning its best practices and how to be effective there.
 One of these best practices is Pinterest courtesy.
 We should always strive to be courteous on any social networking site that we use.
 Are you a polite Pinterest pinner?
 Stay tuned for some quick tips.

 1. Polite Pinterest users pin photos from the original POST where the photo appeared.